OSC/osc-machete/README.md

 This is the main class and is a utility class for managing batch simulations.
 It uses pbs-ruby to submit jobs, check the status of jobs, and stop running jobs.

-Submit a job:

-* TODO
-* if a shell script is not found, OSC::Machete::Job::ScriptMissingError error is raised

 Check the status of a job: